Genomes making waves for marine life.

 “From space, the planet is blue—70% of Earth’s surface area is water.
 And by depth, there is far more depth to the planet than there is height.
 The oceans are where all phyla can be found, and where most of life exists.”

 Despite this immense biological richness, we still understand very little about how most marine species grow, behave, and interact.
-EBP-affiliated scientists are paving the way for transformative discoveries.
-We won’t know the full range of insights that marine genomes can unlock—insights into agriculture and aquaculture, pathogens and disease, climate resilience, growth rates, regenerative biology, and extreme adaptations—until we build a comprehensive catalog of high-quality, near-complete genomes.
+EBP-affiliated scientists are leveraging genomics to pave the way for transformative discoveries.
+We won’t appreciate the full range of insights that marine genomes can unlock—insights into agriculture and aquaculture, pathogens and disease, climate resilience, growth rates, regenerative biology, and extreme adaptations—until we build a comprehensive catalog of high-quality, near-complete genomes.

-These genomes will serve as a launchpad into uncharted scientific frontiers, helping us ask new questions, make unexpected discoveries, and illuminate the hidden blueprint of life in Earth’s oceans.
+These genomes will serve as a launchpad into uncharted scientific frontiers, allowing scientists worldwide to ask new questions, make unexpected discoveries, and illuminate the hidden blueprint of life in Earth’s oceans.

 🌍 Travel through the oceans and see how genomes unravel the mysteries of the deepest depths